objektwerks/typelevel/README.md

 Typelevel
 ---------
->The purpose of this project is to prototype and test features of Typelevel projects.
+>The purpose of this project is to test Typelevel project features.

 Test
 ----